-Starting in August, GFL Environmental will be picking up household waste on Tuesdays for ALL Community members living in the Cheam community (including the main reserve, the east side and Bridge Road.)
+Starting in August, we are switching to GFL Environmental for our residential curbside garbage service.
+GFL will be picking up household waste on Tuesdays for ALL Community members living in the Cheam community (including the main reserve, the east side and Bridge Road.)

 In addition to the existing garbage and recycling disposal, we are adding compost service to all households.

-Once GFL Environmental takes over, all households will be allowed two (2) 120-litre garbage bins/bags each week, plus unlimited recycling (in 120-litre bins only, no blue bags allowed) and a 120-litre green bin of compostable materials and food scraps.
+With GFL Environmental, all households will be allowed two (2) garbage bins/bags week (120- litre containers only), plus unlimited recycling (in 120-litre bins only, no blue bags allowed) and a 120-litre green bin of compostable materials and food scraps.
 Management will also provide each household with a new recycling bin and a green bin when this new service begins.